China sets up South China Sea environment protection fund

-BEIJING China has set up a 15 million yuan (1.7 million pounds) environmental protection fund for the South China Sea having already spent double that in the past four years, the Xinhua state news agency said on Monday.
+BEIJING China has set up a 15 million yuan ($2.25 million) environmental protection fund for the South China Sea having already spent double that in the past four years, the Xinhua state news agency said on Monday.

 The tribunal found that China's large-scale land reclamation and construction of artificial islands has caused severe harm to coral and violated its obligation to preserve fragile marine environments.